ktravers/ktravers.github.io/_posts/2015-04-26-rendering-from-a-model-wat.md

 ## WAT DID WE LEARN

 Main takeaway: while it's not too hard to override Rails' MVC conventions, it's almost always a bad idea.
 First off, it introduces unnecessary complexity into your code base.
 Look, it took me 3 paragraphs to break down what was happening in that `#recipe_card` method.
 Imagine if we'd pulled this same trick other places in our code.
-Good luck to new team adds trying to grok / refactor that...
+Good luck to new team members trying to grok / refactor that...

-Also, if you find yourself trying to override Rails built-in conventions, that's probably a good sign you're approaching your problem the wrong way.
+Also, if you find yourself trying to override Rails' built-in conventions, that's probably a good sign you're approaching your problem the wrong way.
 I'm not [José Valim](https://github.com/josevalim); there's probably a simpler solution.
 Likely somewhere in the [`collection_check_boxes`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html#method-i-collection_check_boxes) [source code](https://github.com/rails/rails/blob/71c7fd101324046995d8f7e51e78475c0e37ec1a/actionview/lib/action_view/helpers/form_options_helper.rb#L710), which is where I'm heading next...

 ---